Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Resource"

-Re-exports all named exports from the "effect/Resource" module as "Resource".
+Re-exports all named exports from the "effect/Resource" module as `Resource`.

 **Signature**